EliteAngelus/Landing-Page/README.md

 A responsive landing page.

-A repsonsive landing page using jquery.
+A repsonsive landing which incorpates some jquery and CSS grids.